Killer Pearse McAuley freed from jail after serving time for horror attack on TD ex-wife

 On the morning of the attack he had made arrangements with his wife to meet their children at her home.

-However, he had turned up two hours early unannounced and drunk and attacked her.
+However, she had turned up two hours early unannounced and drunk and attacked her.

 He repeatedly knifed his estranged wife as she lay on the kitchen floor in a pool of her blood during the prolonged attack.